Fiona Damm FDA Counselling, MBACP (Accred), PGCE, BA (Hons)

 About my approach

-I work with clients of all ages from 16+ to adults in their later years.
+I work with clients of all ages from young adults to those in their later years.
 My approach to counselling is known as 'Person Centred'.
 The way we think, feel and behave, is often dictated by how we have been treated by the people closest to us in the past.
 Our perceptions of who we think we are often based on these early experiences but they do not always sit well with how we see ourselves now.

 I use a non-directive and non-judgemental approach in counselling where you as the client decide what you want bring to counselling.
 If later on in counselling we both agree that a more directive, solution focused or cognitive behavioural approach (CBT) is more appropriate then I can use some different techniques and strategies tailored to meet your individual needs.